mcgarrah/mcgarrah.github.io/_posts/2001-11-06-devstudio.md

 Article was written by Michael McGarrah

-Below are some modifications to x:\Program Files\Microsoft Visual Studio\VC98\Include\Xstring that remove a persistant warning for a unit to int conversion.
+Below are some modifications to x:\Program Files\Microsoft Visual Studio\VC98\Include\Xstring that remove a persistent warning for a unit to int conversion.
 Check for the lines with JMMFIX and add them.

 ```C
 // xstring internal header (from <string>)